-How High Performance Teams Minimize Unconscious Bias to Maximize Results
+How High Performance Teams Minimise Unconscious Bias to Maximise Results

 The team cooperation between eight senior leaders began to fall apart almost immediately.
 They were given a specific outcome to achieve under the pressure of time, which required this newly formed group of high potential leaders to work through the challenges by using the many talents of the team.

 Team work deteriorated within the first 3- minutes of this experiential exercise, showcasing such sights as small whispers originating from subgroups splintering off by separating themselves according to gender and country of origin, an imposing male standing at the foot of the table pounding his fists on the table as he screamed orders to his peers, while a slight figured female stood leaning forward over the table repeating with increasing volume, “You must listen to me,” over and over.
 Just as the all out argument reached an ear splitting crescendo, two members of the dissolving team decided to go for tea.